- Jenkins crashes or has an abnormal behavior (potentially when trying to delete an item) and a similar trace to the one shown below is seen on logs:

 Inspect which files are locking your instance by using the following groovy code

 println "find /var/jenkins_home/jobs -name .nfs* -not -name \"*.log\" -not -name \"*.xml\" -not -type d".execute().text

 /var/jenkins_home/jobs/test-mxbuild-release-pipeline/builds/173/.nfs00000000a09e58ea00000dc8 /var/jenkins_home/jobs/test-mxbuild-release-pipeline/builds/170/.nfs00000000a0938d5200000dc9 /var/jenkins_home/jobs/test-mxbuild-release-pipeline/builds/174/.nfs00000000a06c784800000dca /var/jenkins_home/jobs/test-mxbuild-release-pipeline/builds/168/.nfs00000000a093780800000dcb ....

-You can run that groovy script into a singular master (Manage Jenkins > Script Console ) or in all your master attached into your Operation Centetr including it into a Cluster Operation.
+You can run that groovy script into a singular controller (Manage Jenkins > Script Console ) or in all your controller attached into your Operation Centetr including it into a Cluster Operation.

 - Deleting them